barakeel/oeis-synthesis/README.md

 sh install.sh
 ```

+After updating the repository (git pull),
+the command `sh install.sh` needs to be run again.

 ### Test oeis-synthesis (requires 10GB of ram to run with a timeout of 600.0 seconds)
 In `src`, run `sh hol.sh` then run in the interative shell:
 ```